FlisAnn/ruby_excercises/README.md

 Movie Kata

-I read teh instruction as that ther eshould me a number before each year which led me to for-loops And once again I had a hard time figureing out that you can add an argument to the pipes without it being declared before.
+I read teh instruction as that there should me a number before each year which led me to for-loops And once again I had a hard time figureing out that you can add an argument to the pipes without it being declared before.

 SyntaxError

-I interperate this as the user has added a ')' instead of a '}'
+I interpreted this as the user has added a ')' instead of a '}'

+Name Kata

+chomp is a string method that gets the user input and gets returns a string. adding to_i handles numeric input.

+But I thought we would do a loop solution instead of printing everything, but that will most certainly come :)